spectre-org/spectre-css/README.md

 ### Getting started

-There are 4 ways to get started with Spectre CSS framework in your projects.
+There are 5 ways to get started with Spectre CSS framework in your projects.
 You can either manually install or use NPM, Yarn and Bower.

 ##### Install manually
 Download the compiled and minified [Spectre CSS file](https://github.com/picturepan2/spectre/tree/master/docs/dist).
+And include `spectre.css` located in `/docs/dist` in your website or Web app &lt;head&gt; part.

+`<link rel="stylesheet" href="spectre.min.css" />`

+##### Install from CDN
+Alternatively, you can use the [unpkg](https://unpkg.com/) CDN to load compiled Spectre.css.

+`<link rel="stylesheet" href="https://unpkg.com/spectre.css/dist/spectre.min.css" />`

 ##### Install with NPM
 `$ npm install spectre.css --save`